How to Apply for Social Security Disability Benefits in Pennsylvania

 Submit all tests, including diagnostic images, and their results along with your application.
 If you have a team of Pennsylvania SSD attorneys working for you, they can compile the materials on your behalf.
 This eliminates the need for you to hunt down all the medical files on your own.
 You should also hand over treatment records and documentation of how you’ve responded to them.
 Incomplete treatment records can lead to a denial of benefits, if you haven’t explored all options to relieve your pain and restore your ability to work.

-What to do if Your Disability Claim is Denied
+If Your Disability Claim Application is Denied in Pennsylvania

 A denial doesn’t have to be final.
 You can appeal the SSA’s initial determination and may be able to have your claim approved after a reevaluation.
 The social security application process can take months or even years from start to finish.